 Gas imports and exports for conversion purposes as a commercial technical conversion measure are always used when the booking of capacities into and out of the Netherlands results in lower overall costs than the corresponding purchase and sale of balancing gas in opposite directions.
 This measure has been in use since 2018 and previously accounted for a very small part of total conversion (below 100 GWh).
-Due to the changed flow situation, gas imports and exports for conversion purposes were used to a much greater extent in the current gas year and for the first time also in the direction from low CV gas to high CV gas.
-In total, the use of gas imports and exports for conversion purposes increased to 477 GWh; most of these quantities (328 GWh) are in the direction from low CV gas to high CV gas.
+Due to the changed flow situation, gas imports and exports for conversion purposes has been used only in the direction from low CV gas to high CV gas since July 2022.